The following words and terms when used in this Subchapter have the following meanings, unless the context clearly indicates otherwise:

-(i) infliction of physical pain, injury, sexual abuse, sexual exploitation, unreasonable restraint or confinement, or mental anguish; or
+(i) the infliction of physical pain, injury, sexual abuse, sexual exploitation, unreasonable restraint or confinement, mental anguish, or personal degradation; or

-(ii) deprivation of nutrition, clothing, shelter, health care, or other care or services by a caretaker or other person providing services to a vulnerable adult without which serious physical or mental injury is likely to occur.
+(ii) deprivation of nutrition, clothing, shelter, health care, or other care or services without which serious physical or mental injury is likely to occur to a vulnerable adult by a caretaker or other person providing services to a vulnerable adult.

-(A) children in Oklahoma Department of Human Services (DHS) custody living in a private, residential facility, the facility's chief administrative officer;
+(A) children in (OKDHS) custody living in a private, residential facility: the facility's chief administrative officer;

-(B) children in DHS custody living in a DHS-operated shelter or group home, the shelter or group home director;
+(B) children in OKDHS custody living in an OKDHS-operated shelter or group home, the shelter or group home director;

-(C) children in DHS custody living in any other setting, including any type of out-of-home placement, the applicable DHS district director;
+(C) children in OKDHS custody living in any other setting, including any type of out-of-home placement: the applicable OKDHS district director;

-(D) foster care parents, the applicable DHS district director or deputy director;
+(D) foster care parents: the applicable OKDHS district director or deputy director;

-(E) children in residential care facilities operated by the Oklahoma Department of Rehabilitation Services (ODRS), facilities that contract with or are licensed by the Oklahoma Office of Juvenile Affairs (OJA), with the exception of OJA-operated secure facilities, the Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS), the J.D.
-McCarty Center or DHS and other residential care facilities, the superintendent, director, chief administrative officer, or head of the facility regardless of the person's working title;
+(E) children in residential care facilities operated by the Oklahoma Department of Rehabilitation Services (ODRS); facilities that contract with, or are licensed by, the Oklahoma Office of Juvenile Affairs (OJA), with the exception of OJA-operated secure facilities, the Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS); and the J.D.
+McCarty Center or OKDHS and other residential care facilities: the superintendent, director, chief administrative officer, or head of the facility regardless of the person's working title;

-(G) adults and children who are in Developmental Disabilities Services (DDS) specialized foster care and DDS specialized foster care parents, the applicable DDS area manager;
+(G) adults and children who are in OKDHS Developmental Disabilities Services (DDS) specialized foster care and DDS specialized foster care parents: the applicable DDS area manager;

-(H) residents of the Robert M. Greer Center (Greer) facility director;
+(H) Robert M. Greer Center (Greer) residents: the facility director;